 To most, Raisin Bran is not vegan.

-Sad to say, but true.
+Sad to say, but there you have it.

 However, you may consider avoiding vitamin D3 a bit too extreme, and might not mind taking a chance on the sugar.